This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Report Menu Options

-To exclude and hide data, right-click in the graph, or use the options in the More Image shown here menu on the right:
+To exclude and hide data, right-click the graph or use the options in the More Image shown here menu at the upper right:

-Note: If the report contains a Local Data Filter, most of these options do not appear, since you use the Local Data Filter instead.
+Note: If the report contains a Local Data Filter, most of these options do not appear because you use the Local Data Filter instead.

 Filter Data in Graphs